jmhardison/jonathanhardison-com/_posts/2017-11-29-windowscontainercerttrust.md

 No problem, we can fix the SSL errors by doing what we would normally do... trusting the root cert.

 So to do this, you will need to get your hands on the cert and its chain.
-If you are on a machine that trusts it, you should be able to find it in your computers tr
+If you are on a machine that trusts it, you should be able to find it in your computers trusted certificate authorities.

   * Open MMC, add the certificates snap-in and manage "Computer Account".